TheAldex/hoobank-app/README.md

 # MODERN BANK WEB APP
-Modern Bank Web Application developed using ReactJS, Tailwind and Vite.
+Modern Bank Frontend Web Application developed using ReactJS, Tailwind and Vite.

 To test the application:
 - Clone the repository.